forxer/laravel-gravatar/README.md

 Requirements
 ------------

-- PHP 8.0 or newer
+- PHP 8.2 or newer
-- Laravel 8.0 or newer
+- Laravel 10.0 or newer

-If you want to use it with a version earlier than PHP 8 and/or a version earlier than Laravel 8, please use [version 1](https://github.com/forxer/laravel-gravatar/tree/1.x).
+If you want to use it with a version earlier than PHP 8.2 and/or a version earlier than Laravel 10, please use [version 2](https://github.com/forxer/laravel-gravatar/tree/2.x) or [version 1](https://github.com/forxer/laravel-gravatar/tree/1.x).

 Installation
 ------------